The Valley of the Bees

 The Valley of the Bees (Údolí včel) is a 1968 Czechoslovak historical drama film directed by František Vláčil.
-The film follows a young man Ondřej who's sent to join Teutonic order by his father.
+The film follows a young man Ondřej who's sent to join the Teutonic order by his father.
 When he flees the order and returns home, his friend Armin is determined to bring him back.

 Plot

 The film is set in the 13th century.
 The lord of Vlkov marries much younger Lenora.
 His son Ondřej gives live bats to Lenora as a wedding gift, which enrages his father who almost kills him.
 He prays for the boy to survive.
 He promises to God that he will give Ondřej to the Teutonic Order if he survives.
 Ondřej is healed and sent to the Baltic Sea, where he joins the Teutonic Order.
 He befriends Armin who becomes his mentor and protector.
 Armin participated in the Crusades to the Holy Land and is a fanatic who is devoted to God.

 Knight Rotgier tries to leave the order and escapes.
 Ondřej, Armin and other members chase him.
 He is found by Ondřej and tries to convince Ondřej to leave the order.
 Ondřej hesitates to arrest him but declines.
 Rotgier injures him and steals his horse.
 Rotgier is eventually captured and executed for attacking Ondřej.
 Ondřej is punished by penitence for his weakness.
 Ondřej decides to run away.
 Armin decides to track him down.

 Armin travels to Bohemia where he hears about Ondřej from charcoal burners who wanted to steal his sword.
 Armin joins them and when they surprise Ondřej, he attacks the one who wanted to steal his sword which makes the other charcoal burners attack him.
 But Armin draws his sword and kills or scares them away saving Ondřej's life.
 Ondřej's sword has been broken in the fight and Armin forces him to go with him.
 Later, near a brook when Armin bends over to drink, Ondřej hits him with a stone which causes Armin to fall unconscious and Ondřej escapes.

 Ondřej returns home only to find out his father is dead.
 He takes care of his father's business, but feels remorse about what he did to Armin.
 Ondřej falls in love with Lenora and convinces a local priest to marry them.
 When they are getting married, Armin shows up.
 Ondřej invites him to the wedding but tension between them runs out.
 Ondřej convinces Armin to spend the night in Vlkov.
 During the night, Armin gets to Lenora's chambers and murders her.
 He gets caught and Ondřej decides to execute him in a similar manner as Rotgier was killed.
 Armin begs Ondřej to return to the order before his death.
 The film concludes with Ondřej's return to Teutonic Order.